 - Bodyguard Babes: They were this to Goge Vandire during the Age of Apostasy, until they finally turned on him.
 While they still perform this role on occasion, especially for important Ecclesiarchy clergy, they don't look back on its part in their history with much fondness.

-- Boobs of Steel: Literally and figuratively; the design of their armor is made to highly accentuate the female form (possibly to remind naysayers that they aren't men under arms, but women) and as such often features a pair of prominent breast cups, and they are quite possibly the most effective fighting force that the Imperium has aside from the Astartes.
+- Boobs of Steel: Literally and figuratively; the design of their armor is made to highly accentuate the female form (possibly to remind naysayers that they aren't men under arms, but women) and as such often features a pair of prominent breast cups, and aside from the Astartes and Custodes, they are quite possibly the most effective fighting force that the Imperium has.

 - Celibate Hero: A popular image of the Sisters of Battle is that their are chaste warriors, cloistered together and fully devoted to the Emperor to the exclusion of anything else, including physical desire.
 However, this isn't always the case; Sandy Mitchell points out that though the Sisters are supposed to be above base desires, they do not technically take oaths of chastity, though the kind of lifestyle they keep typically precludes intimate relations and having one exposed would be considered an embarrassment.
 In his retirement Ciaphas Cain (HERO OF THE IMPERIUM!) works alongside a senior Sister who drinks, gambles proficiently, and whom he discovered was involved with the schola progenium's bursar.